-For 2018, our Compensation Committee sought to set base salaries for each of our named executive officers at levels that would result in total target cash compensation that is generally at or near the 75th percentile of our peer group.
-In January 2018, Mr. Feinberg's base salary was increased from \$400,000 to \$417,500 as part of our annual review program, based on his overall performance and the growth of our company.
-In January 2018, Mr. Plotkin's base salary was increased from \$270,400 to 308,256 as part of our annual review program, based on his overall performance, the growth of our company and to make his total cash compensation more competitive with that of similarly situated executives in our peer group.
-After reviewing the base salary of Mr. Rhodes, the Compensation Committee determined that no base salary adjustment was necessary for him in 2018.
+In January 2019, Mr. Noreck's base salary was increased from \$300,000 to \$315,000 and Mr. Plotkin's base salary was increased from \$308,256 to \$320,000, each as part of our annual review program, based on their overall performance, the growth of our company and to make their total cash compensation more competitive with that of similarly situated executives in our peer group.
+After reviewing the base salary of Mr. Ray, the Compensation Committee decided to maintain his base salary at the same level as was in effect in 2018.